We are the beach cleaning arm of Newquay Marine Group and a project supported by Keep Britain Tidy.

 - To remove marine litter from our local beaches.

 - To engage NMG members, local residents and tourists and raise awareness around the pressures the marine environment faces due to marine debris.

 - To run projects that tackle these issues.

 - To collect data on marine litter for scientific research.

 - To work with other like minded groups to achieve these goals.

 We do this by:

-- Organising monthly beach cleans throughout the year which can be found in the events calendar .
+- Organising monthly beach cleans throughout the year which can be found here: NEWQUAY_2020 and in the events calendar .
 We provide all the equipment, a friendly atmosphere and free cake to everyone who helps!
-Look out for a post on our facebook page and just turn up and take part.
+Look out for a post on our Facebook page (Newquay Beach Care) and just turn up and take part.

-- We also respond to environmental or community needs by organising flash mob beach cleans as requested from local people.
+- Responding to environmental or community needs by organising flash mob beach cleans as requested from local people.